jennguyen1/nhuyhoa/_posts/2016-03-15-Python-Basics.md

 ## Scipy Stats

-The module `scipy.stats` gives you access to probability distributions.
+The module `scipy.stats` provides access to probability distributions.

 Import the model like so
 {% highlight python %}